BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/road_to_rivendell.md

 **"We do not stop 'til nightfall"** - Aragorn may declare a [Heroic March] each turn for free.
 Additionally, friendly models that begin their Activation within 6" of Aragorn gain the [Woodland Creature] special rule until the end of the turn.

 **"I'm the faster rider.
 I'll take him"** - If your Army includes both Frodo and Arwen, then Frodo may begin the game as a Passenger upon Asfaloth.
 Whilst Frodo is mounted on Asfaloth, Arwen gains the [Resistant to Magic] special rule, increases her Attacks characteristic to 3, and can spend Frodo's Might, Will and Fate Points as if they were her own.
-Frodo cannot put on the One Ring whilst he is a Passenger.
+Frodo cannot put on [the One Ring][The One Ring] whilst he is a Passenger.

 **"If you want him, come and claim him"** - Whilst she is within 6" of Frodo (including if he is a Passenger on Asfaloth), Arwen gains the [Fearless] special rule and may re-roll any dice when making a Casting Roll.